Climate Change: Is It Affecting Water's Acid Level?

 How Climate Change is Affecting Water's Acid Level

-Here's everything you need to know about how climate change is affecting water's acid level and what we can do to combat this issue.
+Scientists are currently researching ways to combat rising acidity and protect marine biodiversity.
+Here’s everything you need to know about how climate change impacts the ocean's pH scale and what we can do to combat this growing threat.

 climate change